stephaniewankowicz/stephaniewankowicz.github.io/index.md

 <h1 class="text-center">Stephanie A. Wankowicz</h1>

 <p class="lead text-justify">
 I am a computational structural biologist with a special interest in combining high throughput genomic data with structural data.
 Currently, I am a Ph.D.
-Candidate at the University of California San Francisco in [James Fraser's lab](FraserLab.com) building software tools to detect dynamics from static X-ray crystallography structures.
+Candidate at the University of California San Francisco with [James Fraser](https://fraserlab.com/) building software tools to detect dynamics from static X-ray crystallography structures.

-Previously, I was a computational biologist in [Eli Van Allen's lab](vanallenlab.dana-farber.org) working to understand the connection between tumor and germline genetics and response to therapy in genitourinary cancers.
+Previously, I was a computational biologist with [Eli Van Allen](https://vanallenlab.dana-farber.org/) working to understand the connection between tumor and germline genetics and response to therapy in genitourinary cancers.
 Before that, I graduated from the University of Massachusetts Amherst with a degree in Biochemistry and Molecular Biology.

 Outside of science, I love biking and running around the Bay Area.
 On the weekends, I am frequently hiking or skiing the Sierra.
 </p>